-Turk Nippon - results in the Reporting Period were affected by underwriting deterioration that is mainly attributable to a significant increase in reinsurance tariffs in Turkey.
-The underwriting deterioration was partially offset by an increase in investment income due to an increase in the interest rate paid on deposits in Turkey.
-Likewise, the results were significantly affected by the continuing rise of inflation n Turkey which reached an annual rate of 68.5% in the Reporting Period and by further erosion of the Turkish lira exchange rate.
+Turk Nippon - results in the Reporting Period were affected by underwriting deterioration that is mainly attributable to a significant increase in reinsurance tariffs in Turkey and an increase in IBNR claims.
+The underwriting deterioration was partially offset by an increase in investment income due to an increase in the interest rate paid on deposits in

+Turkey.
+Likewise, the results were significantly affected by the continuing rise of inflation n Turkey which reached an annual rate of 71.6% in the Reporting Period and by further erosion of the Turkish lira exchange rate.
 These macroeconomic factors significantly affected the results.